• Skip to main content

 When you are lucky enough to live in an area with abundant seafood and shellfish, what better recipe to make then the best Spanish paella recipe ever?
 Well perhaps a really good cioppino, but let's save that for a rainy day.

-Yes, I'm saying ever.
+Yes, I'm saying it.
 A crispy bottom, soaked saffron tomato bomba rice and loads of mussels, clams and the most succulent wild Alaskan salmon.

 Dare I say this is the best paella recipe?
-Yes, I am.
+Yes, I dare.

 Seafood and chorizo paella recipe is full of Pacific Northwest clams and mussels, wild salmon, spicy chorizo and garnished with sweet peas and bright lemon.